Taylor Aronson

 2010-11: Aronson skated in 71 games for the Portland Winterhawks in his second WHL season.
 He had a +36 plus-minus (second only to Blue Jackets prospect Ryan Johansen's +44) on the Winterhawks.
 Portland finished with the league's third-best record and was first in the US Division.
 Aronson scored 5 goals with 32 assists and had 81 PMs.
 In 21 playoff games he was +7 with 2 assists and 20 PMs as the Winterhawks reached the WHL Finals.
 Aronson signed a three-year, entry-level contract with the Predators in December 2010.

 2011-12: Aronson made his pro debut in the AHL as a 19-year-old – skating in 14 games with Milwaukee – before being sent down to ECHL Cincinnati.
-He had 1 assist and was plus-two with 8 penalty minutes during his AHL time with the Admirals.
-Aronson scored 6 goals with 12 assists in 40 games for the Admirals and was plus-1 with 49 penalty minutes.
+He had 1 assist and was +2 with 8 penalty minutes during his AHL time with the Admirals.
+Aronson scored 6 goals with 12 assists in 40 games for the Admirals and was +1 with 49 penalty minutes.
 He did not see any action during the Admirals series with Abbotsford and the Cyclones failed to make the ECHL playoffs.

 Talent Analysis